-Also one of two examples of Killed Off for Real, and of those two, this is the only one where this is concrete (the other is the episode where this is merely implied is "Knock It Off," mentioned below)note Narrator: *tearfully* And for the first, and final time, the day is saved thanks to Powerpuff Bunny. -Cue Harsher in Hindsight picture of Bunny smiling proudly-
+Also one of two examples of Killed Off for Real (along with "Knock It Off," mentioned below).note Narrator: *tearfully* And for the first, and final time, the day is saved thanks to Powerpuff Bunny. -Cue Harsher in Hindsight picture of Bunny smiling proudly-

 The part where the clones gang up on Dick.
 As creepy and misshapen as they were, they didn't deserve to be mistreated by Dick so much...

-When the professor crys, it doesn't sound like someone acting, it sounds like a father crying over losing his daughters, it sounds real.
+When the professor cries, it doesn't sound like someone acting; it sounds like a father crying over losing his daughters.
+It sounds real.